armando-reyna/backbase/README.md

 #### Explanation

 1. The solution uses org.apache.camel.builder.RouteBuilder & org.apache.camel.component.http4.HttpMethods to consume the REST API
+2. camel.springboot.timer property under application.yml is the time range for each call
-2. Once the atm's API is consumed: https://www.ing.nl/api/locator/atms/ the camel services passes the outputs to an internal REST Service '/api/v1/atm' POST
+3. Once the atm's API is consumed: https://www.ing.nl/api/locator/atms/ the camel services passes the outputs to an internal REST Service '/api/v1/atm' POST
-3. This service processes the info and stores it into the database
+4. This service processes the info and stores it into the database
-4. An other service has been created to get the ATM's list
+5. An other service has been created to get the ATM's list
-5. This service is paginated
+6. This service is paginated
-6. A page with the list of ATM's is available
+7. A page with the list of ATM's is available
-7. The application requires authentication made with spring security, please use the following credentials to login:
+8. The application requires authentication made with spring security, please use the following credentials to login:
 `user: bobby`
 `password: password`
-8. Tha application has been deployed using Github + Jenkins
+9. Tha application has been deployed using Github + Jenkins

 ### Demo
 http://airsoftware.solutions:9080/backbase/